When you want to demonstrate that you did "due diligence" in terms of research even if you do not use any direct quotes from sources you consulted.

 In these research papers, you must document your sources for quotes as well as for factual material.
 Rather than a traditional Turabian-style footnote at the bottom of a page, you may use a format like the APA (American Psychological Association) style in which a brief reference with the author's name and a page number is placed within the text of your paper.

 English Bible versions vary in wording.
-Therefore you need to make clear in your first parenthetical citation which Bible version you're using (italicize or underline the version title), followed by book (do not italicize or underline the book name), chapter and verse.
+Therefore, you need to make clear which Bible version you're using (italicize or underline the version title), followed by book (do not italicize or underline the book name), chapter, and verse.

 For example: Ezekiel saw what seemed to be four living creatures,"each with faces of a man, a lion, an ox, and an eagle" (New Jerusalem Bible, Ezekiel 1:5-10).

-In all future references, only give the Bible book and chapter and verse numbers, since you've established which edition of the Bible you will be using.
+If you are using the same version for all Bible quotes, after the first reference, only give the Bible book and chapter and verse numbers since you've established which edition of the Bible you will be using.
+If you use different versions, then indicate which one is being used in each citation.

 The Jerusalem Bible.
 A. Jones, ed.
 Garden City, New York: Doubleday, 1966.